Previous | Next

-"There has been a massive outbreak of some disease.
-Don't ask me what it's all about.
-Our job is to keep the park clear until the decontamination people come."
+"There's been a massive outbreak of some disease.
+Don't ask me about the details.
+Our job is to keep the park clear until it's decontaminated."

 There was no way to fight it.
-They couldn't run past all the cops, so they walked away looking sad, even though they were not really deterred at all.
-When nobody was looking they jumped into a patch of trees and followed a concealed fence going around the park.
-A minute of walking passed and then each of them took their turn standing on Gyro's broad shoulders to get over the fence.
-Then they helped him up and over.
-Despite his larger size with the mask, he didn't weight quite so much.
+They couldn't run past all the cops, so they walked away looking sad, even though they weren't really deterred at all.
+When nobody was looking, they jumped into a patch of trees and followed a concealed fence going around the park.
+A minute of walking passed, then each of them took their turn standing on Gyro's broad shoulders to jump over the fence.
+Lastly, they helped pull him up and over.
+Despite his larger size with the mask, he didn't weigh all that much.

-"It's at the north side."
-The horse said.
-"We just have to get out of this jungle first, wherever it is."
+"It's at the north side," Glue Stick said.
+"But we have to get out of this jungle first, wherever it is."

 Glue Stick shrugged, and then he gasped as he saw Kate in her normal form again.
 "Look!"

-"You mean the mask isn't waterproof?"
+"Does that mean the mask isn't waterproof!?"
 Evina exclaimed.

 "Aren't you the one who did it?"
 Gyro shot back.

-"But you only gave me one week to figure it out.
+"But you only gave me a week to figure it out!
 It's not like you did any better."

-"Cool," Glue Stick smiled, "I always wanted to see the back side of water."
+"Cool," Glue Stick remarked, "I always wanted to see the back side of water."

 Indeed, it sounded like a lot of people had entered the park.
-Also they heard something like heavy vehicles driving around.
+And they heard something like heavy vehicles driving around.
 They wondered if it was the decontamination team that the cop mentioned.

 Johnson was spotted standing on the roof of a building.
 He was far away, but his dark suit and pale skin were unmistakable.
-He looked out around the entire park and then yelled out as loudly as he could.
-"You stupid toons, you fell so quickly into my trap!
+He turned around and searched the whole park.
+Then he yelled as loudly as he could, "You toons are so stupid; you fell into my trap even quicker than I expected!
 I was barely able to keep up with you!
-Yeah, I know you can hear me; you can't be too far.
+Yes, I know you can hear me; you can't be too far.
 And believe me when I say we will find you.
-There is no place to hide.
+There is no place you can hide.
 You better get ready to die!"